fizzle77/JAFDTC/doc/Airframe_A10C.md

 for the frequency.
 The first item in the modulation drop down menu is always the default modulation for the preset.

-The airframe specific controls for the AN/ARC-210 include,
+The airframe specific controls for the AN/ARC-210 include

 - **Initial Freq./Preset** &ndash; Specifies the initial frequency or preset to tune the radio to.
 For example, "15" sets the radio to preset 15 while "251.00" sets the radio to